2021–22 Fresno State Bulldogs men's basketball team

-are led by fourth-year head coach Justin Hutson and play their home games at the Save Mart Center as members of the Mountain West Conference.
+were led by fourth-year head coach Justin Hutson and played their home games at the Save Mart Center as members of the Mountain West Conference.

 Previous season

 In a season limited due to the ongoing COVID-19 pandemic, the Bulldogs finished the 2020–21 season 12–12, 9–11 in Mountain West play to finish in sixth place.
 They defeated New Mexico in the first round of the Mountain West tournament before losing to Colorado State in the quarterfinals.